-- When you are at the point you think you can solve a lot of problems quickly sign up on Fiverr as a vendor or Upwork as a freelancer.
+- When you are at the point, you think you can quickly solve a lot of problems, sign up on Fiverr as a vendor or Upwork as a freelancer.

-- Look through the requests on Fiverr and the open jobs on Upwork to find small jobs that are related to what you have learned.
-(I personally started with $5 to $25 jobs doing PHP coding.)
+- Look through the requests on Fiverr and the open jobs on Upwork to find small jobs related to what you have learned.
+(I started with $5 to $25 jobs doing PHP coding.)

-- Take 1 easy job at a time and work to complete it on your own.
-If you get stuck, hopefully, you have made a friend from contributing to Opensource projects and you will be able to reach out for help.
-You should also have learned by now Google is a great resource.
+- Take one easy job at a time and work to complete it on your own.
+Hopefully, if you get stuck, you have made a friend from contributing to Opensource projects, and you will be able to reach out for help.
+It would be best if you also had learned by now, Google is a great resource.

 #2 Charity Work

-- Keeping up with new technologies is important and can help you make new friends so again I recommend spending time contributing to Opensource projects.
+- Keeping up with new technologies is essential and can help you make new friends, so I recommend spending time contributing to Opensource projects.

-- Do a good job and you will get offers for more work from the people related to the charity you have chosen to help.
-Even job offers.
+- Do a good job, and you will get offers for more work from the people related to the charity you have chosen to help.

-At one point I needed to jumpstart my freelance business after a career change.
+At one point, I needed to jumpstart my freelance business after a career change.
 I sought out a small charity that needed website work and offered to do it for free for the chance to show their board what I could do.
-I got several paying gigs and one very generous job offer which at the time was the highest offer I had ever gotten.
+I got several paying gigs and one very generous job offer, which was the highest offer I had ever gotten.

-I hope after reading this you can see it is not that hard to get a programming job.
-The statistics are staggering and I hope to do another article detailing those in the near future, but now you have some ideas that should help push things in your favor when you are looking to get a programming job with or without experience.
+I hope after reading this, you can see it is not that hard to get a programming job.
+The statistics are staggering, and I hope to do another article detailing those shortly.
+Still, now you have some ideas that should help push things in your favor when looking to get a programming job with or without experience.